johot/react-native-awesome-grid/README.md

 # React Native Awesome Grid 👌

-_Awesome grid-layout components for React, based on flexbox.
+_Awesome grid-layout components for React Native, based on flexbox.
 Making layouts in React Native have never been easier._

 ## Installation